 1. Is being lethargic the same as being tired?

 Not exactly.
 Tiredness is usually short-term, while lethargy implies a more persistent lack of energy or motivation.
+You can compare this to tired meaning definition synonyms and antonyms to see the difference in everyday usage.

 2. What causes lethargic feelings?